Virtual persistence diagrams, signed measures, Wasserstein distances, and Banach spaces: Background and notation

 The \emph{free commutative monoid} on a nonempty set $X$, denoted $D(X)$, is defined by

 with the monoid operation being addition of functions.
-We also set $D(\emptyset) := 0$, the zero monoid.
+We also set $D(\emptyset) = 0$, the zero monoid.
 The \emph{indicator for $x\in X$} is defined by $1_x(x') = 1$ if $x' = x$ and is $0$ otherwise.
 Note that every element of $D(X)$ can be written uniquely as a finite sum of such indicators.
 By identifying the indicator $1_x$ with $x$, we identify elements of $D(X)$ with (finite) formal sums of elements of $X$, with addition of functions corresponding to addition of formal sums.
 Since $\N$ is cancellative, so is $D(X)$.
 If $A\subset X$ then $D(A)$ can be identified as a submonoid of $D(X)$ in the obvious way.
 For a given set $X$, there is a canonical map $i = i_X:X\to D(X)$ given by $i(x) = x$ (the right-hand-side being a formal sum with just one summand).
-The free commutative monoid together with this canonical map satisfy the followling universal property. \begin{proposition} For any commutative monoid $M$ and map $\phi:X\to M$, there exists a unique monoid homomorphism $\tilde{\phi}:D(X)\to M$ such that $\phi = \tilde{\phi}\circ i$. \end{proposition} If $f:X\to Y$ is any function then we define $Df:D(X)\to D(Y)$ by $Df(x_1 + \dots + x_n) := f(x_1) + \dots + f(x_n)$.
-Then $Df$ is a monoid homomorphism and the assignments $X\mapsto D(X)$, $f\mapsto Df$ specify a functor $D:\mathbf{Set}\to \cmon$.
-Letting $U:\cmon\to \mathbf{Set}$ denote the forgetful functor, Proposition \ref{prop:free_comm_monoid_universality} is equivalent to the statement that $D$ is left adjoint to $U$.
+The free commutative monoid together with this canonical map satisfy the following universal property.